MoNia1126/shopping_app/README.md

 A Flutter application that delivers a simple shopping App.
 In the app, one will have a product page view, grid-based product displays, and a section for hot offers.
+The app supports Arabic and English languages using Flutter's localization features

 ---